-Ms. Hansson has been a Director of the Company since April 1977 and Chairman since September 23, 1983, and was the Chief Executive Officer of the Company from September 23, 1983 to January 31, 1984.
+Ms. Hansson has been a Director of the Company since April 1977 and Chairman since September 23, 1983.
+She was the Chief Executive Officer of the Company from September 24, 1983 to January 31, 1984.
 From 1976 to May 1981, she was President of GENAC, Inc., a Boulder, Colorado firm, which she founded.
-From 1960 to 1975, Ms. Hansson was President and Chairman of Gerry Baby Products Company (formerly Gerico, Inc.), now a division of Evenflo.
-She is a Director of Norwest Banks of Colorado, Blue Cross Blue Shield of Colorado, Staodyn Inc., Colorado Capital Alliance, Gateway Technologies Inc., Reality Quest Inc., and the Midwest Group of Funds.
+From 1960 to 1975, Ms. Hansson was CEO and Chairman of Gerry Baby Products Company (formerly Gerico, Inc.), now a division of Evenflo.
+She is a Director of Wells Fargo Bank, Boulder Colorado, Wells Fargo Banks, P.C.
+Colorado, Colorado Capital Alliance, Reality Quest Inc.(now RQI Inc.) and Boulder Technology Incubator.
+Ms Hansson is currently President and CEO of two companies Adrop LLC, and Erth LLC.
 Ms. Hansson received her Bachelor of Arts degree from Antioch College.